What Commercial Auto Insurance Is Required in Nebraska?

 Check Each Vehicle's Weight Rating

-Locate the GVWR on the driver-side door label, in the owner's manual or through the manufacturer's website.
-A rating of 10,001 pounds or above can pull the vehicle into federal commercial motor carrier rules with higher insurance floors.
+Find the GVWR on the driver-side door label, in the owner's manual or through the manufacturer's website.
+A rating of 10,001 pounds or above brings the vehicle under federal commercial motor carrier rules with higher insurance minimums.

 4. 4